Business Benefits

 The Story

-The Workplace Safety and Insurance Board (WSIB) has served Ontario for more than 100 years, providing workers’ compensation insurance to more than 300,000 employers and processing approximately 200,000 claims annually.
+The Workplace Safety and Insurance Board (WSIB) has served Ontario for more than a century, providing workers’ compensation insurance to more than 300,000 employers and processing approximately 200,000 claims annually.

 Moving to the 21st Century